jamesmh/csharp-linq-vs-enumerator-benchmark/README.md

-# Benchmarking C# enumerator optimization
+# Benchmarking C# enumerator optimisation

 This is a little experiment to see if we can speed up linq queries by using the functional `pipe` technique.

 By "piping" linq queries, we can avoid the inherent issue with linq whereby each query will issue __a whole iteration over the collection__.
-This optimization allows us to issue the equivalent of __one iteration__ and pass each element through the entire method chain.
+This optimisation allows us to issue the equivalent of __one iteration__ and pass each element through the entire method chain.

 Benchmarking 3 linq queries proves to be 6X faster in mean execution time.